zachlasiuk/arm-software-developers-ads/content/learning-paths/server-and-cloud/clair/_index.md

 minutes_to_complete: 60

-who_is_this_for: Developers looking to check the vulnerabilities that can affect their containers.
+who_is_this_for: This is an advanced topic for software developers interested in checking container images for vulnerabilities.

 learning_objectives:
-    - Install and run Clair in both combined and distributed mode.
+    - Install and run Clair in both combined and distributed mode
-    - Submit the containers to Clair using clairctl and generate the vulnerability report.
+    - Submit container images to Clair using clairctl and generate a vulnerability report

 prerequisites:
-    - Cloud node or a physical machine.
-    - docker and docker-compose (latest version preferred).
-    - go (latest version preferred).
+    - A computer with the latest versions of docker, docker-compose, and go installed.

 author_primary: Jason Andrews